Chris Long: Early life

 Chris Long was born in Santa Monica, California and is a son of Hall of Fame NFL defensive end Howie Long.
 He has two younger brothers, former NFL guard Kyle Long and Howie Long Jr., a scouting assistant and personnel assistant for the Las Vegas Raiders.
 He is a great-nephew of film director Irvin Kershner.
 He appeared in a 1980s anti-underage drinking public service announcement as an infant with his parents.
-Chris Long is the godson of the Hall of Fame Quarterback Terry Bradshaw.
+Chris Long is the godson of Hall of Fame Quarterback Terry Bradshaw.

 Long attended St. Anne's-Belfield School in Charlottesville, Virginia.
 As a senior in 2003, he was in on 91 tackles, 23 tackles for a loss, and 15 sacks, helping his team to an undefeated record and the state UIL school championship.
 "He was a big gangly kid who had yet to grow into his body," said John Blake, the St. Anne's-Belfield coach.
 "But he jumped in with both feet.
 When he played tackle, he would drive kids 10 or 15 yards down the field, like he was steering a car."
 He was given a 4-star ranking for college recruiting from Rivals.com, a service that rated him the sixth-best defensive end in the prep ranks.
 He played in the 2004 U.S. Army All-American Bowl.
 Long also played basketball, lacrosse, and baseball in high school.